 We are required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not your drinking water meets health standards.
-During 2014 we were issued a violation because the October Operations Report was not submitted, and another because the September Total Coliform sample was not collected.
-The system also failed to collect Lead and Copper Samples in 2014 and continues to be out of compliance with the requirement to implement our Cross Connection Control Program.
-We also received a violation for not collecting required Disinfection Byproduct samples in 2013, these samples were collected in 2014.
+During 2021, Saranac WD was in compliance with all monitoring and reporting requirements.